johnboronkas/spells/README.md

 ## TODO (priority order)

-- Blocking/reflecting spell
-  - reflects 180 degrees if blocked in the first 0.1 ish seconds with a 1.5x speed increase (shield is red)
-  - otherwise reflects like normal
 - Switch bounce bolt to use time of last shot instead of coroutine (can spam mouse to shoot faster than rate of fire)
 - Scale up the health bars a bit
 - basic respawn point (just 1 respawn location, no selection)